14 Best Cities in Connecticut

 Stick to the coast (Connecticut boasts over 250 miles of shoreline) for cities lined with pristine beaches, or head inland to enjoy a bustling town surrounded by verdant forest and sparkling lakes.
 All that gorgeous nature will help balance out the fun you'll find among the cities' busy streets.

-For ideas on the top places to visit, use our list of the best cities in Connecticut to help plan your sightseeing.
+For ideas on the top places to visit, plan your sightseeing agenda with our list of the best cities in Connecticut.

 On the Metro North, it takes just under an hour to get to Grand Central, the closest large Connecticut hub to New York City.
 With so many things to do in Stamford, there's really no need to head into the Big Apple.